 The best questions come from the attendees of our webinars and training classes.
-Here, Tammy Finnegan, our COO, brings over 20 years’ of experience to answer some of the best questions we’ve had to date.
-If you have a question for Tammy about RBM, Quality Management, Central Monitoring or R2, please get in touch and she’ll answer it for you.
+Here, Tammy Finnigan, our COO, brings over 20 years’ of experience to answer some of the best questions we’ve had from over 1,000 people we’ve trained over the last 3 years.
+If you have a question for Tammy about RBM, Quality Management, Central Monitoring or R2, please get in touch using the “Send Us a Question” form on the right and she’ll answer it for you.

 |ICH GCP Reference||Question||Response|